This authentic vegan moussaka recipe is the best you'll ever try! Layers of eggplant, creamy bechamel and a meaty lentil ragu.

 - ¼ cup red wine

 - Your favorite cooking oil or more veggie broth to sauté and coat eggplant

-- Meanwhile, slice the eggplant into thick pieces, about ½ inch.
+- Slice the eggplant into thick pieces, about ½ inch.
 Place them on a paper towel and sprinkle with 1 teaspoon of the salt.
-Allow them to sit while preparing other parts of the recipe.
+Allow them to sit for about 10 minutes while preparing other parts of the recipe.
 This will help bring out some of the water.

-- Take eggplant pieces and wipe of any excess water with a paper towel.
+- After about 10 minutes, take eggplant pieces and wipe off any excess water with a paper towel.
 Place on a parchment lined cookie sheet and brush with oil or broth.

 - Put eggplant in the oven and broil.
 Start with 5 minutes on each side, keep checking and leave until golden brown.
 Mine was 8 minutes on the first side, and 5 on the second.

 - Make béchamel sauce by placing all ingredients into a blender and blending until nice and smooth.

 - Sauté onion and garlic with the rest of the salt (1 teaspoon) and oil or splash of broth until brown.